The Castiles: Recordings

 In May 1966, Vinyard paid for a demo record made at Mr. Music in Toms River, New Jersey.
-These songs, "Baby I," and "That's What You Get," were both written by Theiss and Springsteen.
-The songs were finally released in 2016, on the album Chapter and Verse a companion album to Springsteen's Born to Run autobiography.
+These songs, "Baby I" and "That's What You Get", were both written by Theiss and Springsteen.
+The former was finally released in 2016 on the album Chapter and Verse, a companion album to Springsteen's Born to Run autobiography, along with a live recording of Willie Dixon's "You Can't Judge a Book by the Cover".

 The Bruce Springsteen Story Vol. 1: The Castiles was released in 1993.

 Of his 2020 album, Letter to You, Springsteen has said that the music was inspired by Theiss' death in 2018.
-Songs "Ghosts" and "Last Man Standing" were written by Springsteen because he was the last living member of The Castiles.
-Two other tracks with the same theme, "I'll See You in My Dreams" and "One Minute You're Here" were also included.
+Songs "Ghosts" and "Last Man Standing" were written by Springsteen because he was the last living member of the Castiles.
+Two other tracks with the same theme, "I'll See You in My Dreams" and "One Minute You're Here", were also included.

 "The songs reminded me of a debt that I still owed to my Freehold brothers in arms," he said in the Thom Zimny-directed documentary, Bruce Springsteen's Letter to You, which aired on Apple TV+ in 2020.
-The doc includes Springsteen teaching his cousin to play The Castiles song "Baby I".
+The film includes Springsteen teaching his cousin to play the Castiles' song "Baby I".